 ABOUT HOWARD WRIGHT

 I have spent my career in public service as an attorney serving in many capacities.
 I was City Attorney for the City of Springfield, Missouri, for 33 years, and before that served as City Attorney for the City of Cape Girardeau, Missouri, and as an Assistant Legal Counsel for the Missouri State Highway Commission.
 I continue in private practice representing municipalities and public officials.
 I have written several amicus briefs for the MML in cases that have state-wide implications like the recent 2009 Missouri Supreme Court decision which upheld a higher sewer connection fee for one area of the City of Sullivan.
-In 2009 I filed an amicus brief on behalf of the Missouri Public Utility Alliance in the City of Hermann case, which involves a Hancock challenge to utility charges by the City of Hermann.
+In 2009 I filed an amicus brief on behalf of the Missouri Public Utility Alliance in the City of Hermann case, that helped to successfully defend a Hancock challenge to utility charges by the City of Hermann.
+More recently, I filed an amicus brief on behalf of the MML and the Missouri Public Utility Alliance before the Missouri Supreme Court in a case that challenges the storm water impervious runoff charge by the Metropolitan Sewer District.

 I served on the MML Board of Directors for a number of years and as President and Vice- President of the Missouri Municipal Attorney’s Association.
 I am active in the International Municipal Attorney’s Association (IMLA), currently serving as the MML representative to IMLA.
 I have also served three terms as Chair and Vice-Chair of the IMLA Committee on Personnel and Labor Relations and two terms as Chair of IMLA’s Economic Development, Taxation, and Finance Section.

-In addition, to authoring numerous articles on municipal law, I have written a Missouri Bar CLE chapter on Public Employer-Employee Law and I have taught Employment Discrimination law at Missouri State University.
+In addition, to authoring numerous articles on municipal law, I have written a Missouri Bar CLE chapter on Public Employer-Employee Law and I have taught Employment Discrimination law at Southwest Missouri State University (now Missouri State University).
 After the Kelo decision by the United States Supreme Court, I was appointed by Governor Blunt to serve as a member of the Governor’s Eminent Domain Task Force for Missouri, which recommended a number of important changes to the eminent domain laws of Missouri.
-I have served as Special Counsel to the City of Springfield and I am currently serving on an as-needed basis as Special Counsel to the Environmental Services Division of the Public Works Department.
-I recently drafted a put or pay agreement with the two major waste haulers’ in Springfield in order to secure revenues in excess of twenty million dollars to help pay for solid waste environmental services.
+I have served as Special Counsel to the City of Springfield and I served as served as Special Counsel to the Environmental Services Division of the Public Works Department.
+As Special Counsel, I drafted a put or pay agreement with the two major waste haulers’ in Springfield in order to secure revenues in excess of twenty million dollars to help pay for solid waste environmental services.
 In the 1980′s I was involved in the drafting of the current solid waste state law and in the 1990′s I participated in the filing of an amicus brief before the United States Supreme Court involving flow control.
-I also edit the Missouri Municipal Attorney’s newsletter, which discusses important municipal law cases applicable to Missouri local government.
+Since 2006 I have edited the Missouri Municipal Attorney’s newsletter, which discusses important municipal law cases applicable to Missouri local government, which may be accessed by clicking here.

 Throughout my career I have been dedicated to finding solutions to complicated community problems.
 My work in finding solutions to these community problems has been recognized by the Missouri Municipal League, awarding me their Distinguished Service Award and by the Missouri Municipal Attorneys Association making me the first recipient of the Lou Czech Award for outstanding service as a Municipal Attorney.